open-formulieren/open-forms/docs/installation/config.rst

 * ``IS_HTTPS``: Used to construct absolute URLs and controls a variety of security settings.
 Defaults to the inverse of ``DEBUG``.

+* ``USE_X_FORWARDED_HOST``: whether to grab the domain/host from the
+  ``X-Forwarded-Host`` request header or not.
+This header is typically set by reverse proxies (such as nginx, traefik, Apache...).
+Default ``False`` - this is a header that can be spoofed and you need to ensure you control it before enabling this.

 * ``DB_ENGINE``: Backend to use as database system.
 See `Django DATABASE settings`_ for a full list of backends.
 Only the default is supported but others might work.
 Defaults to ``django.db.backends.postgresql``